Parity-Aware Byte-Pair Encoding: Improving Cross-lingual Fairness in Tokenization: Acknowledgement

 RS acknowledges support by the Swiss National Science Foundation through the MUTAMUR project (no. 213976).
-We also gratefully acknowledge the support of the Swiss National Science Foundation (No. 215390), Innosuisse (PFFS-21-29), the EPFL Center for Imaging, Sony Group Corporation, a Meta LLM Evaluation Research Grant, and the Swiss AI Initiative through a grant from the Swiss National Supercomputing Centre (CSCS) under project ID a06 on Alps.
+We gratefully acknowledge the support of the Swiss National Science Foundation (No. 215390), Innosuisse (PFFS-21-29), the European Research Council (Starting grant no. 101222478, RESPECT-LM), the AI2050 program at Schmidt Sciences (Grant \#G-25-69783), Sony Group Corporation, and the Swiss National Supercomputing Center (CSCS) in the form of an infrastructure engineering and development project.
 We thank Tiago Pimentel for his feedback on earlier drafts of this manuscript.